-Red Sand Beach has become a highly-discouraged destination due to inherent dangers in the deteriorating and unmaintained trail, as well as the strong, often concealed currents that can occur within the cove.
+Red Sand Beach has become a highly discouraged destination due to the deteriorating trail, as well as strong, often concealed currents that can occur within the cove.

 Tropical beaches are a dime a dozen in Hawaii, but you will not find anything like Kaihalulu Beach anywhere else.
 Arrive early to find parking and get your photos before others arrive.
 Also, be aware that this is a “clothing optional” beach.

 The biggest tourist draw to Maui outside of its resorts is the famous “Road to Hana.”
 This scenic drive is filled with waterfalls, beaches, and interesting roadside attractions like the rainbow eucalyptus.